vuongducphuong/documentation/content/applications/sales/crm/performance/google_spreadsheets.rst

 .. image:: google_spreadsheets/authori.png
    :align: center
-   :alt: Enable the Google Drive and Google Spreadsheet features in Odoo
+   :alt: Enable the Google Drive and Google Spreadsheet features in Leansoft

 Now, link your Google account with Leansoft by following these steps: